-This Bible study explores God’s biblical vision for the relationship between men and women.
-Over the course of four sessions, you’ll journey toward healthy, Christ-centered partnership between men and women in both ministry and life outside the church.
+Over the course of seven self-guided sessions, you’ll journey toward healthy, Christ-centered partnership between men and women in both ministry and life outside the church.

 Using Isaiah 43:19, Joel 2:28-29, and Matthew 9:37-38 as our scriptural references, we believe that God is doing a new thing, that it is springing forth, and that God will continue to make a way for us as we navigate through the wilderness—and that,